-Konora’s mother taught creative movement and ballet for decades and was honored to be chosen and recognized by her local City Council for embodying the spirit of partnership and commitment to children in our community for her work with young dancers.
+Konora’s mother—Teacher Terrel—taught creative movement and ballet for decades and was honored to be recognized by her local City Council for embodying the spirit of partnership and commitment to children in our community for her work with young dancers.

 If you want to know more, further details below.

 The Once Upon a Dance books were created by a mother-daughter duo during Covid-19.
-The team's first pandemic creation, Dancing Shapes, has won several awards:
+The books have won many awards/endorsements:

 Once Upon a Dance is a proud member of

 · Society of Children's Book Writers and Illustrators

 Konora is an apprentice at Ballet Idaho under Artistic Director Garrett Anderson.
 She's also danced for Texture Contemporary Ballet and Aspen Santa Fe Ballet.
 Prior to COVID, she was a Professional Division student at Pacific Northwest Ballet under Artistic Director Peter Boal.

 She’s a YAGP regional first-place winner and took a contemporary duet to YAGP (Youth America Grand Prix ballet competition) New York finals.

 Her previous ballet training includes Ballet West Trainee Program (Adam Sklute, Artistic Director) and Emerald Ballet Academy (Viktoria Titova, Artistic Director).